Veeam Kasten Best Practices

 You have the flexibility to define multiple retention policies with different time periods for your workloads.
 For instance, Policy 1 could schedule two daily snapshots of an application without exporting it.
 On the other hand, Policy 2 could capture two additional snapshots per day and then export the application.
 This approach would help to effectively manage the storage space locally and remotely.

-• Multi-tenancy and RBAC: To enhance the efficiency and flexibility of K10, consider implementing multi-tenancy and transforming it into a backup-as-a-service model, rather than restricting its usage to a select group of trusted users.
+• Multi-tenancy and RBAC: To enhance the efficiency and flexibility of Veeam Kasten, consider implementing multi-tenancy and transforming it into a backup-as-a-service model, rather than restricting its usage to a select group of trusted users.
 This approach enables effective user management based on the principle of least privileges while also facilitating self-service capabilities.

 By adopting multi-tenancy, you can assign appropriate privileges to different users or teams, ensuring that they have access only to the resources necessary for their specific tasks.
 This not only enhances security but also streamlines the backup management process.